My World: Be Happy

 Explore the concept of happiness and design and test a variety of measures to improve happiness in your own life

 Work alongside other students studying sustainability and smart living, to explore the concept of happiness.
+What is happiness?
+What is it for?
+Does it matter?
+How can we measure it?
 Using a variety of ‘theories’ of happiness, think about what happiness means to you in your life and community.
-Develop your own theory of happiness and a tool for measuring how happy people are in a range of situations.
-Can ‘happier’ living be promoted?
-Develop a range of ideas to increase happiness and test your favourite in the real world.
+Through discussions, research and reflection you will develop your own personal theory of happiness.
+You will then develop a range of ideas to increase happiness and test your favourite in the real world.
+This module will provide you with the foundations to evaluate happiness in your life and provide you with the space and time to consider what is important to you.

-On successful completion of the module you will have:
+On successful completion of the module you will be better able to:

-- Examined key theories relating to ‘happiness’ in the world
+- Examine key theories relating to ‘happiness’ in the world

-- Defined how ‘happiness’ can be promoted, supported and measured
+- Define how ‘happiness’ can be promoted, supported and measured

-- Created a personal definition or theory of happiness
+- Create a personal definition or theory of happiness

-- Created a personalized brief – analyzing your own life to identify opportunities to increase happiness
+- Create a personalized brief – analyzing your own life to identify opportunities to increase happiness

-- Developed a rationale for assessing the needs, benefits and successes of implementing such a change
+- Develop a rationale for assessing the needs, benefits and successes of implementing such a change

-- Designed and tested a targeted happiness initiative in your own life
+- Design and test a targeted happiness initiative in your own life

 Indicative core content

-- Multimedia: Video/Photo Diary Brief and Analysis (30%)
+- Coursework: Video/Photo Diary Brief and Analysis (30%)

 You can focus your project on any area of happiness that you want to explore, but to give you some ideas of what students have tackled previously, take a look at these topics: